seanbreckenridge/albums/README.md

 +--------------------------------+---------------------------+------+
 ```

-`nextalbums export` exports the entire active spreadsheet to JSON, extracting names out of the SQL cache:
+`nextalbums export` exports the entire active spreadsheet to JSON, extracting names out of the `sql_data` YAML cache files:

 ```JSON
 {